 Sorghum improvement in Africa deals with a wide range of harsh and highly variable environments.
 The local varieties are specifically adapted to the biotic and abiotic constraints and have an excellent grain quality but with low yield potentials.
-Sorghum breeding programs in West Africa must work with a considerable number of traits, and address the specific adaptation requirements for specific and variable agro-ecologies.
-This project will enhance the capacity of national and international breeding programs while using sorghum germplasm diversity and advanced molecular tools.
+Sorghum breeding programs in West Africa must work with a considerable number of traits, and address the specific adaptation

 This project will result in the development of modified backcross populations that will be of long-term value in relating sorghum traits to their corresponding genes.
 The planned population structure will facilitate the QTL mapping of range of traits conditioning productivity, adaptation, and preferred grain quality traits.